openworm/open-worm-analysis-toolbox/documentation/Processing Pipeline.md

-Movement Validation Video Processing Pipeline
+Open Worm Analysis Toolbox Video Processing Pipeline
 =============================================

 This repository intends to code the processing pipeline from raw video